codingMustache/codingMustache/README.md

 ## Daily Trivia

-What does the term GPU stand for?
+In programming, the ternary operator is mostly defined with what symbol(s)?
- 1. Gaming Processor Unit
+ 1. ?:
- 2. Graphical Proprietary Unit
+ 2. ?
- 3. Graphite Producing Unit
+ 3. if then
- 4. Graphics Processing Unit
+ 4. ??

 <details>
   <summary>Answer</summary>
-  Graphics Processing Unit
+  ?:
 </details>